Jeera Aloo Recipe: Dhaba-Style Ghee-Roasted Potatoes

 Step 1: The Secret to Perfect Potatoes

-- Cube Them: Peel and cut into uniform 1-inch cubes.
+- Cube them: Peel and cut into uniform 1-inch cubes.

 Step 2: Tempering (The Tadka)